Brand: Joseph Dixon

 Made in: USA

 Ticonderoga No. 1 from the 1920's (top) to the mid 1940's (bottom two).
-The 2nd from the bottom is actually the only Ticonderoga WWII era with a cardboard ferrule I have ever seen ... a million to one??
+The 2nd from the bottom is actually the rarest variation of Ticonderoga WWII-eras as it has a cardboard ferrule.
+Not sure how long they were made this way, perhaps one run, some Friday afternoon ..... a 10 million to one??